Abstract

 I (Kimberly Powell) am interested in how walking and sensory methodologies foreground inquiry as a process of movement and materialization, a constant unfolding of experience.
 In this paper, I chronicle my development of walking workshops that incorporate sensory techniques of defamiliarization pertaining to encounters with and of place, including pedagogical approaches and experiences.
 In addition to my account are the experiences of two graduate students, Ilayda Altuntas and Michael Brickner, who have engaged in these workshops and discuss their engagements in this article with sensory techniques of walking.
 Their work reveals playful and experimental encounters with walking that are not only demonstrative of the stated purposes of this paper but productive in that they resonate as emergent, performative, and unfinished encounters with walking.

 Whether physical or absolute, movement is inherent within all matter, continually differentiating and emergent.
 Walking within a specific place and time is an occasion for surprises, with changes in direction, speech, or thought.
 Writing about novelty inherent to walking’s movement, Massumi (2002) suggests that because continuity embraces discontinuity, walking includes falling in which the catch of a fall renews walking’s function.
 He argues that newness may arise from each step’s change, decisions, and immanent nature in movement navigation.
 Similarly, philosopher Erin Manning (2015) (James, 1996) writes about the “something-doing” of experience unfolding, in which new relational fields, as well as new modes of existence, are produced (p.
 55).
 These new modes of existence create modes of knowledge that are not yet confined but are instead transversal, an “in-act” of unfolding experience (Manning, 2015; p.
 55).
 Manning writes of Deleuze’s and Guattari’s (1987) “radical empiricism” that acknowledges the ever-shifting relations between the knower and the known; the experience itself composes these relations.
 This is “an occasion of experience” (Manning, 2015; p.
 55) that produces the means to define itself.
-In this manner, she reorients the concept of art as a
+In this manner, she reorients the concept of art as a way rather than a form or object and thought as incipient to an occasion, in the act of moving.

 Working with these above ideas, I have pursued the potential of walking methodologies as affective, sensorial encounters in several workshops and my walking research (Powell, 2020).
 I situate walking as a form of research-creation, acknowledging the relational tension and productivity between these two words.
 In their walking research and WalkingLab events, Springgay and Truman (2018) collaborate on and host research-creation projects, inter-related practices of art, theory, and research.
 My walking research and workshops emphasize the overlapping and reciprocal qualities of walking as both artistic practice and research.
 In what follows, I describe how a technique of defamiliarization in my workshops is a means of experimenting with an “ethico-aesthetic” paradigm (Guattari, 1995): a “thinking-space” (McCormack) open to affective encounters and creative potential with borders, spaces, limits, and transitions that choreograph, and are choreographed, by immanent more-than-human movements.
 Significantly, this thinking-space raises questions and insights into “inventive connection” of relational ethics (Haraway, 2016; 1) that collectively enact a shared ecology of living and lived practices.